 Generally speaking, state law says that your employer may not withhold your wages.
 However, if they’re claiming that you owe reimbursement or have an existing debt, causing a dispute over the amount, your employer may delay your final paycheck.

 Losing your job due to an emergency is a stressful experience.
 It’s best that you ensure your rights are protected during this time.
-If you lost your job and never got your last check, speak with our employment law team as soon as possible.

 At-Will Employment in Arizona

 You may be wondering whether your boss can make you come into work during a state of emergency.
 Arizona is an “at will” employment state, meaning you can leave your job whenever you want without giving a reason.
 And, similarly, your boss can terminate you at any time and for any (lawful) reason, without warning.
 Unlawful reasons to fire an employee include discrimination based on gender, religion, or race.

 While your employer may fire you without notice, they may not terminate you if you have an implied contract.
 If your employee handbook determines that your boss can only fire you with just cause, they have to give you a reason for terminating your employment.
 In addition, your employer may not violate public policy in firing you.
 Violating public policy may include terminating your employment in response to you reporting criminal or unsafe activities.
 Similarly, you may not be fired for supporting a political candidate or cause.